 Original and current function:

-One of the most interesting churches from Madrid, it is useful for baptisms,communions and weddings
+One of the most interesting churches from Madrid, it is still a church where baptisms, communions and weddings are celebrated.

 Main architectural and decorative elements:

 As we have said before, the Basilica of San Miguel has some of the best architecture of the Baroque period thanks to its convex facade, which is reinforced inside with columns and pilasters.
-The Basilica of San Miguel has a latin cross plan, and apart from having a convex shape, it is decorated with two spiers, which also has many sculptures on it, for example : The allegories of Charity, Faith, Hope and Strength, made by Roberto Michel and Nicolás Caresana, adorn the two upper bodies and in the upper part of the principal door it has a bas-relief made by Caresana which shows the Martyrdom of Saints Justo and Pastor.
+The Basilica of San Miguel has a latin cross plan, and apart from having a convex shape, it is decorated with two spiers, which also have many sculptures on it.
+For example : The allegories of Charity, Faith, Hope and Strength, made by Roberto Michel and Nicolás Caresana, adorn the two upper bodies.
+In the upper part of the principal door, it has a bas-relief made by Caresana, which shows the Martyrdom of Saints Justo and Pastor.

 The inside the Basilica is decorated with fake marble and stucco.
-In the lateral chapels are decorated with a classic altarpiece.
+The lateral chapels are decorated with classic altarpieces.
 The presbytery is occupied by a canvas of Saint Michael.

 State of conservation and restorations carried out:

-The current condition of San Miguel is good because it isn’t so deteriorated, and actually they are fixing some parts of the facade.
+The current condition of San Miguel is good because it isn’t so deteriorated, and they are currently fixing some parts of the facade.

-In 1739, they started the reconstruction which lasted until 1745 -when they finished it- thanks to Cardinal Infante Luis Antonio de Borbón y Farnesio.
+In 1739, they started the reconstruction, which lasted until 1745 when they finished it, thanks to Cardinal Infante Luis Antonio de Borbón y Farnesio.
 But when Bonaparte added a new construction to the church of San Justo, they added San Miguel.
-After many years after Opus Dei took control of it and they took off the aisles and they constructed a crypt under the building.
-In the XX century, the basilica was named “Basílica Pontifícia de San Miguel“
+After many years, Opus Dei took control of it and they took off the aisles and constructed a crypt under the building.
+In the XX century, the basilica was named ‘Basílica Pontifícia de San Miguel’

-Do you know the material that had been used?
-And how they have been extracted and transported?
-Where can we find them?
+Do you know the material they used to build it?
+And how they were extracted and transported?
+And where we can find them?
 Just continue reading.

-Limestone is a rock which grains size change and they can also be seen with a microscope.
+Limestone is a rock with grains of different sizes that can be seen with a microscope.
 This rock can have grey, pink or reddish color.

-Granite can be found in many quarries in Spain like: Pontevedra, Madrid, Alicante, Valencia, Murcia Barcelona, Málaga, Toledo and in many other places.
-The biggest quarry of granite in Spain is Madrid with 265 businesses.
+Granite can be found in many quarries in Spain, like Pontevedra, Madrid, Alicante, Valencia, Murcia Barcelona, Málaga, Toledo and in many other places.
+The biggest quarry of granite in Spain is in Madrid with 265 businesses.

-Limestone can also be found in many places of Spain like: Valencia, Baleares, Almería, Alicante, Madrid, León… And as in the case of granite the biggest carry of limestone is Madrid with 451 businesses followed by Alicante and Barcelona with 349 businesses.
+Limestone can also be found in many places of Spain, like Valencia, Baleares, Almería, Alicante, Madrid, León… And, just like the granite mentioned earlier, the biggest quarry of limestone is in Madrid with 451 businesses followed by Alicante and Barcelona with 349 businesses.

 2. Hard in nature

-3. Consists of crystals, hence, also called as crystalline rock
+3. Consists of crystals, so it is also called crystalline rock

 4. Examples are Granite and Basalt.
-These rocks are formed inside as well as on the earth.
+These rocks are also formed inside the earth.